XINRUICHEN/Enron-dataset-analysis/README.md

 # Enron-dataset-analysis
-Analyze Enron dataset to identify POI
+Analyze Enron dataset to identify POI.<br>
+This is the third project for Udacity Data Analyst Nanodegree Certificate.
+## Original data:
+Enron dataset.